LucianoDLima/WikiDropTable/README.md

 {{ObjetoLargadoRodapé}}
 ```

 As you can see, the tool translates everything except the text between **_>_** and **_<_** tags.
 This limitation exists because such text is usually specific to individual objects.
 For example, if we used **_nomeNotas=<>..._** with **_Runa da alma_**, the text would need to be entirely different.
-More generic content like character stories or object histories cannot be translated using this tool, for that you should use your own knowledge and other tools like google translator (don't use google translator for everything, though, please.
+More generic content like character stories, object examine texts or explanation of mechanics and so on cannot be translated using this tool, for that you should use your own knowledge and other tools like google translator (don't use google translator for everything, though, please.
 Have common sense).

-Making it short, this app is designed to assist in translating templates and the corresponding items within those templates, nothing else!
+In short, this app is designed to assist in translating templates and the corresponding items within those templates, nothing else!

 ## Templates currently supported